-So tough to take and so disappointing for Paul, Harry, Jasmin who looks after him and the whole team here who have worked so hard over Christmas and deserved to win a decent prize.
+So tough to take and so disappointing for the whole team here who have worked so hard over Christmas and deserved to win a decent prize.
 However, thankfully Somewhere To Be is ok – things really could have been far worse.

 Harry was taken to Leicester Royal Hospital and I joined him there as they suspected he had broken his collarbone.
 However, due to Harry having broken his back a few years ago, they were very thorough and he had a full body scan to ensure he was A1 and had nothing wrong internally.
 I’m so pleased they were so thorough but it did mean that we were there about 8 hours and weren’t home until nearly midnight.
 I can’t shake off a hacking cough so felt I couldn’t be on BBC Radio Gloucestershire last night and was planning on getting home early ….that changed but I felt it was important I stayed with Harry although neither of us imagined we’d be there so long!